-Here are five things that will help keep you sane when your spouse doesn’t meet your needs.
+Here are five things that will help keep your sanity when your spouse doesn’t meet your needs.

 Focus on giving rather than receiving.

 Constantly looking for and expecting your spouse to give you what you need is certain to disappoint you.
+Adam looking to Eve, or Eve looking to Adam, to fill you up never works.
 Instead focus on bringing what you have to the marriage and giving generously, and both of you will be happier.
 Don’t keep score.
-Care for yourself well enough that you have something to bring.
+Care for yourself well enough so that you have something to bring.
 And as you offer it freely you will likely be surprised that more of your own needs are getting met than you expected.

 I’ve written about things a wife needs from her husband, and things a husband needs from his wife.
-In the most mature healthy marriages many of these needs get met – not because you are trying to wring the things you need from your spouse, but because you are learning to meet your spouse’s needs better and better.
+In the most mature healthy marriages many of these needs get met – not because you demand the things you need from your spouse, but because you are learning to meet your spouse’s needs better and better.

 And this goes for outside your marriage too.
 If you make your life about helping others in need, you’ll be much less prone to self-pity or emptiness.

 Many people have the mistaken idea that marriage is about happiness.
 It’s not.
 Instead, it’s about learning to love well.

 There are likely to be many times of happiness if you and your spouse both invest regularly in your marriage.
 But even then some needs will not be met.
 Make the decision to invest anyway.
 Your needs that do get met in marriage will be the result of the relationship you both invest yourselves into rather than you trying to extract something from your spouse.
 The relationship becomes bigger than either of you individually, and that’s where many of your needs get met.